Guide to Camping in Sonoma County

 boon hotel + spa

-This popular hotel in the quirky riverside town of Guerneville also offers plush tent cabins from Memorial Day through September only, with the hotel’s usual luxuries: platform beds, organic linens, great bath products, terrific breakfasts, and more.
+This popular hotel in the quirky riverside town of Guerneville offers plush tent cabins seasonally from Memorial Day through September, with the hotel’s usual luxuries: platform beds, organic linens, great bath products, terrific breakfasts, and more.
 The tent cabins come equipped with lanterns and have shared bath facilities.

 Cloverdale Wine Country KOA Camping Resort

-This Cloverdale campground offers luxury and deluxe lodges with central heating and air conditioning, a front deck with wide-ranging views of Alexander Valley, a large fire pit/barbecue, and a fully-equipped kitchen.
+This Cloverdale campground offers deluxe lodges with central heating and air conditioning, a front deck with wide-ranging views of Alexander Valley, a large fire pit/barbecue, and a fully equipped kitchen.
 Bring your own linens or purchase a linen package for your stay.

 Safari West Wildlife Preserve & African Tent Camp

-Tour this 400-acre animal preserve in an open-air vehicle, and then spend the night in a luxury tent with pale green canvas walls that enclose plush beds, hot showers, and rustic but elegant trappings.
-More than 800 animals reside in this wildlife preserve, and in conditions close to their natural African habitat.
+Tour this 400-acre animal preserve in an open-air vehicle and then spend the night in a luxury tent made of pale green canvas.
+The tent features plush beds, hot showers, and rustic but elegant trappings.
+More than 800 animals reside in this wildlife preserve in conditions close to their natural African habitat.

 San Francisco North/Petaluma KOA Campground

-A variety of deluxe cabins allows you to “camp” in the style that suits your needs.
-Loft Lodges have a master bedroom and a separate sleeping loft; Bunk Bed Lodges are pet friendly; Wine Country Studio Lodges are perfect for a couple; Buddy Lodges mean you can vacation with friends but have your own space; and the Accessible Loft Lodge is handicap accessible.
+A variety of deluxe cabins allow you to “camp” in style.
+Loft Lodges have a master bedroom and a separate sleeping loft, Bunk Bed Lodges are pet friendly, Wine Country Studio Lodges are perfect for a couple, Buddy Lodges let you can vacation with friends with your own space, and the Accessible Loft Lodge is handicap accessible.

 Wildhaven Sonoma

-Located in the heart of Sonoma County wine country, in the Alexander Valley, Wildhaven Sonoma features an elevated camping experience.
-Kick back on the front deck of the extra-large, safari-style tent cabins, or dip your toes in the Russian River, which is borders.
-Or, rent a bicycle and take a self-guided wine tour of the Alexander Valley.
+Located in the heart of Sonoma Wine Country, Wildhaven features an elevated camping experience.
+Kick back on the front deck of the extra-large, safari-style tent cabins, or enjoy private access to the Russian River, where you can dip your toes in the clear water.
+Rent a bike and take a self-guided wine tour of Sonoma County’s famous Alexander Valley.

 Other Private Campgrounds